What’s allowable and unallowable?

 The role of the Office of Post-award Management (OPM) is to assist departments in monitoring grant expenditures.
 One procedures that OPM conducts is to reviews all expenditures and ensures that budget exists on the Budget Line item for that expense (Budget Line Item control).

 This Budget Line Item checking procedure was put into effect due to the change in December 2014 of the OMB Circulars (Cost Principles and Administrative requirements for federal grants distributed by the Office of Management and Budget (OMB)) to a more “Uniformed Guidance”.
-One of the most significant changes is in which is the timeframe of award close-outs that reporting MUST BE no later than 90 days after end date of period of performance – submittal of all performance, financial and other reports as required. – OMB 2 CFR 200.343 Closeout.
+One of the most significant changes is the timeframe of award close-out reporting MUST BE no later than 120 days after end date of period of performance – submittal of all performance, financial and other reports as required. – OMB 2 CFR 200.344 Closeout.
 It has been stated by OMB that there will be a stricter adherence to this guideline.

 This Budget Line Item checking will better enable the Office of Post Award Management, Office of Finance, and Departments to ensure compliance with the proposed budget award terms, New Uniform Guidance requirements , ease of financial management throughout the life cycle of the award, and the above mentioned award close-out process/45 day policy.